 the anticipated number of days for trial.

 Requirements of Joint Report and Proposed Scheduling Order.
-Unless the court orders otherwise for good cause, the parties’ Proposed Scheduling Order must set the deadlines for completing discovery and for holding a Rule 16.1 settlement conference or private mediation to occur no more than 15 months after the action commenced.
+Unless the court orders otherwise for good cause, the parties’ Proposed Scheduling Order must set the deadlines for holding a Rule 16.1 settlement conference or private mediation to occur no more than 15 months after the action commenced.
 The Joint Report must certify that the parties conferred regarding the subjects set forth in Rule 16(d).
 The attorneys of record and all unrepresented parties that have appeared in the action are jointly responsible for arranging and participating in the conference, for attempting in good faith to agree on a Proposed Scheduling Order, and for filing the Joint Report and the Proposed Scheduling Order with the court.

 Forms.
 The parties must file the Joint Report and the Proposed Scheduling Order using the forms approved by the Supreme Court and set forth in Rule 84, Forms 11 through 13.

-(A) Expedited.
-The parties must use Forms 11(a) and (b) (Expedited Case) when all of the following factors apply:

-(i) every party, except any defaulted parties, has filed an answer;

-(ii) there are no third-party claims;

-(iii) the parties intend to have no more than one expert per side; and

-(iv) each party intends to call no more than 4 lay witnesses at trial.

-(B) Standard.
-The parties must use Forms 12(a) and (b) (Standard Case) if the action is ineligible for management as an Expedited Case or Complex Case.

-(C) Complex.
-The parties must use Forms 13(a) and (b) (Complex Case) if the factors enumerated in Rule 8(h)(2) apply, regardless of whether the court has designated the action as complex.

-(6) Case Designation.
-On any party’s request, the court may designate an action as expedited, standard, or complex.
-The court should endeavor to conduct trial in expedited actions within 12 months after the action commenced.
+They must use Forms 11(a) and (b) for Tier 1 cases, Forms 12(a) and (b) for Tier 2 cases, and Forms 13(a) and (b) for Tier 3 cases.

 Scheduling Orders.

 Timing.
 The court must issue a Scheduling Order as soon as practicable either after receiving the parties’ Joint Report and Proposed Scheduling Order under Rule 16(b) or after holding a Scheduling Conference.

 Contents.
 The Scheduling Order must include calendar deadlines specifying the month, date, and year for each of the items included in the Proposed Scheduling Order submitted under Rule 16(b).
 The Scheduling Order must also set either: (A) a trial date; or (B) a date for a Trial-Setting Conference under Rule 16(f) at which a trial date may be set.
 Absent leave of court, no trial may be set unless the parties certify that they engaged in a settlement conference or private mediation, or that they will do so by a date certain approved by the court.
-The Scheduling Order also may direct that a party must request a conference with the court before filing a discovery or disclosure motion.
 It also may address other appropriate matters.

 (3) Modification of Dates Established by Scheduling Order.
 The parties may modify the dates established in a Scheduling Order that govern court filings or hearings only by court order for good cause.
 Once a trial date is set, the parties may modify that date only under Rule 38.1.